 Rent a Car and Road Trip the Island

 I definitely recommend renting a car at least one day and touring the island on your own time.
 There are some epic viewpoints, some historical sites, and of course beautiful beaches for swimming and snorkeling.
-Here are my suggestions for stops:
+The places I share below make for some great stops on your day trip.

 This is a small, local museum where you can learn a little more about the Polynesian culture and Huahine.
 There are plenty of photos (and descriptions in French and English) as well as some old tools and relics.
 It’s a quick but interesting stop.